slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
 - A women is either a 0 or a 1.
 A hoe or a wife material.
 Don’t overcomplicate.
+#q["A successful marriage requires falling in love many times, always with the same person." -- Mignon McLaughlin $  1913  $]
 -->

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."
 -- H. Harwood [1874] & R. Gore-Bro [1893]*

-Marry an happy person.
-Unhappy spouse, unhappy life.
-Men are not avoiding marriage, men are avoiding divorce.
+Marry a happy person.
+An unhappy spouse means an unhappy life.

+Men aren’t avoiding marriage, they’re avoiding divorce.

 Hints:

-- A man would marry a poor woman as long as she’s loyal.
-A woman would marry a cheating man as long as he’s rich.
+- A man would marry a poor woman if she’s loyal.
+A woman would marry a cheating man if he’s rich.
 - A submissive wife can make a man richer than a career woman.
 - «I want to be wanted, but not needed.
-I should be the one pushing for commitment.
-I want to have the feeling that I make a great deal, because he’s of higher value than me.»
+I should push for commitment.
+I want to feel I’m getting a great deal because he’s higher value than me.»
-- If you’re waiting for a man to get rich before you take him serious, take note. «Men don’t fall in love when they’re rich».
+- If you wait for a man to get rich before taking him seriously, note: «Men don’t fall in love when they’re rich.»

 > *"As long as the bed shakes, the house will remain stable." (...)
 "When poverty comes in the door, love goes out of the window." (...)